 A few posts ago, we raved about The Boyfriend Backtrack and how the story was such a refreshing take on the whole wedding proposal plot.
 We were so enamored by it that we couldn’t help but want to know a little more about the author, Dawn Lanuza.

 Dawn Lanuza works for the music industry by day and writes meet-cutes and snappy comebacks by night.
 Follow her at AuthorDawnLanuza and @dawnrunsfast.

 Hi, Dawn!
 What inspires you to write?
 What’s your favorite genre and book?

 For me, I think it all began with films, shows, music, books—they have always been my main sources of inspiration even as a child.
 I spent a lot of alone and quiet time as a kid, so I guess that’s when I also started weaving scenarios in my head.

 As for my favorite genre, I’m more of a fiction reader and romance has always been a given for me.
 I think I go through phases, though when I was younger I was more interested in historical stuff, so I had an obsession with period films and that also made me try some historical romances.
 But I think it’s always easier for me to connect with young adult and contemporary reads.

-The concept of The Boyfriend Backtrack is really new and we find it really interesting.
+The concept of The Boyfriend Backtrack is new and different.
 How did the idea come about?
 Were there bits of the story that happened to you?

 Thank you.
 I actually wrote the first draft of The Boyfriend Backtrack after I graduated from college.
 So I guess this was sort of my way of saying goodbye to my college experience.
 I guess that’s why (I hope) it felt nostalgic, and sort of reflective because by the time that I was writing it, I was imagining scenarios of the future that only made me think: what if we overlooked an experience or a person from the past just because we were trying so hard to get somewhere?
 That’s where the rest of the story unfolded in my head.